dime-coin/electrum-docs/coldstorage_cmdline.rst

-Using cold storage with the command line
+Using Cold Storage with the Command Line
 ========================================

 This page will show you how to sign a transaction with an offline Electrum-Dime wallet, using the Command line.

-Create an unsigned transaction
+Create an Unsigned Transaction
 ------------------------------

 With your online (watching-only) wallet, create an